What to See in Kutaisi? 12 Top Things to Do and Epic Day Trips

 But most of all, it’s like you can feel history emanating from the stones of these buildings.
 Inside the church, you’ll find awe-inspiring works of art on the walls, including triptychs and mosaics, as well as some pretty cool and very, very old doors.
 You’ll also probably find scaffolding due to ongoing works, but it’s a small price to pay to make sure Gelati Monastery is still standing 1000 years from now when tourists are floating around in solar-powered, cutting-edge explorer vehicles.

-Gelati Monastery complex is located 9 km (5.5 mi) northeast from Kutaisi’s city center, so about a 15-minute drive.
+Gelati Monastery complex is located 9 km (5.5 mi) northeast of Kutaisi’s city center, so about a 15-minute drive.
 You’ll need at least 1.5 hours to enjoy all there is to see.

 Gelati Monastery on Google Maps